AI & Automation

 • Role: You are a B2B marketing consultant with 10 years of experience.

-• Objective: Write a practical guide of 800 words.
+• Order: Write a practical guide of 800 words.

-• Context: For SMEs in the technology sector struggling with lead quality.
+• Context: For Belgian SMEs in the technology sector that struggle with lead quality.

 Want to learn more about lead generation?
-Check out our lead generation services for SMEs.
+See our lead generation services for Belgian SMEs.

 — Andrej Karpathy, Ex-Director of AI at Tesla